wp-sms/wp-sms/readme.txt

 = Features =
 * Supporting more than 200 SMS gateways - [See All SMS Gateways](https://wp-sms-pro.com/gateways/)
-* Sending SMS to the mobile number(s), your subscribers and WordPress users
+* Sending SMS/MMS to the mobile number(s), your subscribers and WordPress users
 * Subscribing for newsletters by SMS
 * Sending Activation Codes to subscribers when a new post is published and also when subscribers are completing their subscription process
 * Sending Notification SMS to admins